-BEGINNING PAINTING ART 251
+ART 251 BEGINNING PAINTING

 Beginning course in representational painting in oil.
 The students work from the model, still-life, nature, and imagination as necessary for their development.
-Prerequisites: ART 101, 122, or consent of instructor.
+Prerequisites: ART 101 or 122, or instructor consent.
 Each semester.

 ART 271 GALLERY PRACTICUM